Azure/bicep-types-az/generated/managementgroups/microsoft.management/2021-04-01/types.md

 * **displayName**: string (ReadOnly): The friendly name of the child resource.
 * **id**: string (ReadOnly): The fully qualified ID for the child resource (management group or subscription).
 For example, /providers/Microsoft.Management/managementGroups/0000000-0000-0000-0000-000000000000
 * **name**: string (ReadOnly): The name of the child entity.
-* **type**: '/subscriptions' | 'Microsoft.Management/managementGroups' | string (ReadOnly): The fully qualified resource type which includes provider namespace (e.g. Microsoft.Management/managementGroups)
+* **type**: '/subscriptions' | 'Microsoft.Management/managementGroups' (ReadOnly): The fully qualified resource type which includes provider namespace (e.g. Microsoft.Management/managementGroups)

 ## CreateManagementGroupDetailsOrManagementGroupDetails
 ### Properties